BOT-Neil/Rooms/README.md

 ## Usage

 Use '/rooms' command to get started
+DON'T MIGRATE YOUR PLOTSQUARED PLOTs WITHOUT BACKING UP EVERYTHING, EVERYTHING!

 _For more examples, please refer to the [Documentation](https://github.com/BOT-Neil/Rooms/wiki)_